 This is the way I’ve fed my houseplants for years.
 I now use a locally produced worm compost as well as a local compost.
 Both are organic and provide beneficial micro-organisms to increase microbial activity in the soil.

-They work in symbiosis with plant roots to provide mineralization, make plants stronger, and to add to the overall health.
-Just like a healthy microbiome is good for we humans, it’s good for the soil too.
+These natural ingredients work symbiosis with plant roots to provide mineralization, make plants stronger, and improve overall health.
+Just like a healthy microbiome is good for us humans, it’s good for the soil too.

 For a 6″ grow pot, I apply a 1/4″ layer of the worm compost with a 1/4″ layer of compost over that.
 For a 14″ grow pot, I apply a 1/2 – 1″ layer of each.
-Easy does it, even though this is a natural way to feed houseplants, you can still overdo it.
+Easy does it, use small amounts even though this is a natural way to feed houseplants.
+You can still overdo it.

 As I say, happy soil, happy plants!

 For more, here is the full guide: How to Feed Houseplants Naturally With Worm Compost & Compost

 For years I used Eleanors VF-11.
 It’s a non-burning formula (many commercial fertilizers can cause root burn) that can feed the foliage as well as the roots.
 As of the end of 2020, it’s been unavailable even though their website is still up.

 I’ve switched to Grow Big which supports vegetative growth (good for leafy houseplants!) and enhances plant size and structure.
 It’s a liquid fertilizer also and is very easy to use.

 This is another popular plant food.
 My friend in San Francisco has used this all-purpose granular fertilizer for many years and swears by it.

 It’s a balanced seaweed formula with over 60 recognized elements and micronutrients that benefit plants.
 It benefits the foliage and promotes strong, vigorous growth.